omega-gg/Sky-runtime/bash/README.md

 - SKY_PATH_FFMPEG: Custom path to the ffmpeg binary
 - SKY_PATH_FFPROBE: Custom path to the ffprobe binary

-- SKY_PATH_YOUTUBE_DL: Custom path to the youtube-dl binary
+- SKY_PATH_YT_DLP: Custom path to the yt-dlp binary

 - SKY_PATH_LIVE_PORTRAIT: Custom path to the LivePortrait folder